Stasiulek/devNotes/content/posts/brief-intro-to-webpack.md

 ---
 ## What is it?

 Webpack is a module bundler.
-It combines all of the modules in an application into one or more bundle(s) that a \`index.html\` file can reference.
+It combines all of the modules in an application into one or more bundle(s) that an `index.html` file can reference.